ErpNetDocs/winclient/introduction/documents/document-state.md

 ![Void](pictures/void.png)

 If the system does not allow voiding a document, the likely reasons are: <br>
--	The user does not have the right to void documents.
+-	The user does not have the right to void the document.
 The solution to this problem is giving that user the required rights or making another user execute the voiding operation. <br>
--	Branched flow - it is possible that the document connects to other documents indirectly.
-In this situation, you need to void the connected documents first (for example, those branches occur when selling goods, using execution navigators, etc.).
+-	The document is referencing another document - it is possible that the document connects to other documents indirectly.
+In this situation, you need to void the referencied documents first (for example, those references occur when using functional navigators, etc.).

 ## Completing

 Completed – this state marks the completion of the document.
-By default, completed documents will not be visible in the navigators, unless you specifically set them to be displayed.<br>
+By default, completed documents will not be visible in the navigators, unless you explicitly show them.<br>

-The Completion has three variations – <b>Complete</b>  (only for the current document), <b>Complete with sub-documents</b>  (if the sub-documents are in a state <b>not</b> lower than released), <b>Complete with sub-documents, including unreleased</b>.
+The Completion has three variations:
+- <b>Complete</b>  (only for the current document);
+- <b>Complete with sub-documents</b>  (if the sub-documents are in a state <b>not</b> lower than released)
+- <b>Complete with sub-documents, including unreleased</b>.

 The necessity for those variations comes from safety precautions.
 If a user has the right to complete any documents from the flow, this can affect the work of other departments (warehouse, finances, accounting).
 Users can only complete the documents that they have the right to.
 They are not able to complete sub-documents without having rights to them.<br>

 When a given user tries to <b>complete</b> a document with sub-documents, the system will automatically stop this process if there is a conflict, such as unreleased sub-documents.
 The system will check whether you have completed the sub-documents (they must have Released state at least).
 If you have released/completed them and the user has the required rights, then the process is going to be ready for completion.
-If they are not, you will see an error and you have to clear it (release the sub-documents) in order to complete the current document.
+If not, you will see an error.